Agriculture & Nutrition

 Minnesota has a strong tradition of family farmers who help provide the nutritious foods that are fundamental to the success of healthy communities.
 In recent decades, we have also seen the development of urban agriculture in our Twin Cities.

+As a member of the Agriculture and Rural Development Appropriations Subcommittee, I'm committed to ensuring agriculture programs are sufficiently funded.
 I strongly support nutrition assistance programs like the Supplement Nutrition Assistance Program (SNAP), the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), and farmers’ markets programs that increase access to healthy and locally-grown foods.
 We must ensure that our family farmers have the resources they need and that all Minnesotans are able to provide nutritious foods for their families.